ElazarK/content-docs/playbooks/PAN-OS_Block_IP_Custom_Block_Rule.md

-This playbook blocks IP addresses using Custom Block Rules in Palo Alto Networks Panorama or Firewall.
+Blocks IP addresses using Custom Block Rules in Palo Alto Networks Panorama or Firewall.
 The playbook receives malicious IP addresses as inputs, creates a custom bi-directional rule to block them, and commits the configuration.

 ## Dependencies